1896 - A Wither to Hugh Boscawen, 17 July 1680

 Honrd Sr

-As soon as yrs came to hand at Barnett I sett
+As soon as Yrs Came to hand at Barnett I sett

-well My Lady Circomell came Wednesday last
+Well My Lady Tirconnell came Wednesday last

 all prudence and ffaithfullnesse He does not Much

-My Ld of Lincoln was at North Hall one night
+My Ld of Lincoln was at North=Hall one night

-Lately Her brother a stoole in going into a Hackney
+lately He broke a stoole in going into a Hackney

 The Duke its sayd will be a good Protestant again

-=ticularly mentioned by Sr
+ticularly mentioned by Sr

-Yr most ready servant
+Yr Most ready servant

-A: Wilson
+A: Wither

 [new page]